Suivant: Custom NAT-based network for libvirt, Précédent: Pont réseau pour QEMU, Monter: Machines virtuelles [Table des matières][Index]

 preceding section (voir Pont réseau pour QEMU).
 In this case, the next

-configure a libvirt-powered virtual machine to use it (via the
+and to configure a libvirt-powered virtual machine to use it (via the

 virt-manager